-The Thanksgiving holiday is undoubtedly the busiest travel time of the year with notorious transportation delays, traffic and travel snags meeting travelers at every turn.
-But with a bit of foresight and some planning, you may ease some travel headaches whether you're heading home for the holidays or escaping for a drama-free adventure.
-Regardless of your plans, you'll be thankful for these travel tips.
+The Thanksgiving holiday is undoubtedly the busiest travel time of the year with notorious transportation delays, traffic and travel snags all meeting travelers at nearly every turn.
+But with a bit of foresight and some Thanksgiving travel planning, you may ease some travel headaches whether you're heading home for the holidays or escaping for a drama-free adventure.
+Regardless of your plans, you'll be thankful for these Thanksgiving travel tips.

 Choose the Best Days

 The day before Thanksgiving is the busiest travel day of the year, closely followed by the Sunday after the big day when travelers tear themselves away from the leftovers and football to make the journey home.
 Avoid these days by flying out on Monday or Tuesday or even Thanksgiving morning to avoid the dreaded Wednesday travel rush.
 When you're ready to head home, take flight on Friday when the masses have moved on from the airports to the shopping centers to score the best holiday deals.
 The crowds pick up again on Saturday, reaching a critical peak on Sunday, before leveling out on Monday.